Chromoprotein

 14 chromoproteins were engineered to be expressed in E. coli for synthetic biology.
 However, chromoproteins bring high toxicities to their E. coli hosts, resulting in the loss of colors. mRFP1, the monomeric red fluorescent protein, which also displays distinguishable color under ambient light, was found to be less toxic.
 Color-changing mutagenesis on amino acids 64–65 of the mRFP1 fluorophore was done to acquire different colors.

+Chromoproteins are valuable in synthetic biology, genetic engineering, and biotechnology as visible markers for tracking gene expression, assaying cellular functions and creating colorful biosensors.